 • Due to the fire risk of e-bicycles, e-scooters, e-skateboards, note additional conditions below:

-• Boxed bikes, scooters, skateboards only permitted if meet size and weight guide.
+• Boxed bikes, scooters, skateboards only permitted if they comply with the size and weight guide.

 Animals & Pets